abivz/unity3d-gamekit-identity-plugin/README.md

 * `OnIdentitySuccess` on success.
 Contain `<publicKeyURL>;<signature>;<salt>;<timestamp>;`
 * `OnIdentityError` on error

-For example use in GameCenterConnectRequest on [GameSparks](https://www.gamesparks.com/) backend.
+For example, signature used in GameCenterConnectRequest on [GameSparks](https://www.gamesparks.com/) backend.

+# Install
+Just copy `Plugin` folder and `GCIdentity.cs` in Assets (e.g. Assets/GCIdentity) folder.

 # License
 The MIT License (MIT)